jwbensley/Tier-1-Analysis/docs/part1/asns_of_interest.md

+---
+parent: The Problems with Network Tiers
+nav_order: 4
+---

 # ASNs of Interest

 Using the following links/references, [the list of Tier 1 ASN has been built](tier1_asns.md), along with a list of "interesting" non Tier 1 ASNs.
 Here, interesting means ASNs which are having exceptionally high levels of interconnectivity and/or ASN or IP address coverage, a level which puts them on par with the Tier 1 networks: